mit-cml/yrtoolkit/yr/tutorials/SimpleChatBot.md

 For this project you will need to get your own OpenAI API key to use MIT App Inventor’s <strong>ChatBot</strong> component.
 As of the writing of this tutorial, OpenAI allows users 13 years old and older to create their own OpenAI accounts and generate their own OpenAI API keys.
 For the first 3 months, you are given a $5 free credit which should get you quite a bit of exploration time.
 After 3 months, any unused portion of the credit expires.
 Once your free credit is gone, you will need to become a paying customer with a credit card.
 Follow the steps below to create your OpenAI account and get your OpenAI API key.

-Follow the steps below to create you OpenAI account and get your OpenAI API key.
+Follow the steps below to create your OpenAI account and get your OpenAI API key.

 1. Go to <a href="https://openai.com/" target="_blank">https://openai.com/ </a>